-As I wandered between the powerful street art, adorning old brick buildings, and barber shops, twisting magnificent man buns, I spotted a classy cocktail bar with a cozy seating room for 10.
+I’ve been to Budapest several times, and each time I was able to experience a different side of the city.
+My favorite experiences in Budapest were when we explored some of the hidden gems and alternative experiences.
+As I wandered between the influential street art adorning old brick buildings, and barber shops, twisting magnificent man buns, I spotted a classy cocktail bar with a cozy seating room for 10.
 I sat down and was left gawking at their unique and impressive shelf of alcohol.
 Behind it, a clever periodic table of alcohol charts hung on the wall.
-I knew I was at home.
-My partner and I ordered two, one of a kind drinks and chatted with the two Hungarian gentlemen as they shook us some of the best cocktails in town.
+My partner and I ordered two one-of-a-kind drinks and chatted with the two Hungarian gentlemen as they shook us some of the best cocktails in town.
 It wasn’t long after my first sip I realized that I was visiting the new king of hipster cities in Europe, Budapest.

 Millennial travelers are flocking to the world’s top hipster destinations.
-This movement has accounted for a huge chunk of travel in recent years to cities like Berlin, Barcelona, Stockholm, and Amsterdam, but these cities are moving over to make way for the new king Europe, Budapest glorious VII district.
-(I know, I’m thinking about FF too) This guide will lead you to all the things that make Budapest “The Hipster King.”
-As with any of my hipster guides, we start with brunch and breakfast, continuing to local markets & food trucks, explore our inner nerd and end the night with a craft cocktail and a killer club.
+This movement has accounted for a considerable chunk of travel to cities like Berlin, Barcelona, Stockholm, and Amsterdam in recent years.
+These reigning cities are moving over to make way for the new king of Europe, Budapest’s glorious VII district.
+(I know, I’m thinking about FF too) This guide will lead you to everything that makes Budapest “The Hipster King.”
+Like any of my hipster guides, we start with brunch and breakfast, continue to local markets & food trucks, visit local and sustainable businesses, explore our inner nerd, and end the night with a craft cocktail and a killer club.

 Hipster City Guide to Budapest

 A fun and lively joint that serves up unique twists of the traditional benedict.
-The chalkboard menu and wooden decor make sitting down for breakfast an enjoyable and welcoming experience.
-The two friendly faces of Stika, along with their charming Frenchie (dog), are usually there making tasty coffee while wearing their cute bow ties.
-Stika also has a great lunch menu and extensive wine list, and it’s tasty enough to come back for seconds!
+The chalkboard menu and wooden decor make breakfast an enjoyable and welcoming experience.
+With the help of their charming Frenchie (dog), the two friendly faces of Stika brew tasty coffee while wearing their cute bow ties.
+Stika also has a great lunch menu and extensive wine list, and it’s tasty enough to return for seconds!
 Enjoy their outdoor seating during the long summer days.
+Great options for vegetarians

 Budapest is home to a bounty of unique local shops and markets.
 Feel free to wander around the VII district and poke your nose in one of the many shops that appeal to your style, but here are a few of my favorites.